The Myth of the 20% Down Payment

-Many people believe that buying a home is out of reach, as it will take years for me to save 20% for the down payment.
-Fact is, however, you can buy a home without having 20% to put down.
+Many people believe that buying a home is out of reach, as it would take years to save the recommended 20% for the down payment.
+However, you can buy a home without having 20% to put down.
 Your down payment can come from bank accounts, stocks or mutual funds, an inheritance or a gift from a family member and even a retirement portfolio.
 Requirements vary based on loan type and homebuyers purchasing a primary residence will always have lower down payment requirements than an investor or second home buyer.

 Introduced as a reward and incentive for service to our country; VA mortgage financing has also served America.
 In 2012, the Department of Veterans Affairs announced it has guaranteed $20 million in home loans since its home loan program was established in 1944 as part of the original GI Bill of Rights for returning World War II Veterans.